s9swata/ArchiveNET/README.md

 ## Authentication

-The API key is now optional.
-If your API endpoints don't require authentication, simply leave the `API_KEY` environment variable unset or commented out in your `.env` file.
+Bearer token authentication is optional.
+If your API endpoints don't require authentication, simply leave the `TOKEN` environment variable unset or commented out in your `.env` file.
 The server will work without authentication headers.

 ## Troubleshooting